tchakabam/videolan-access-demux-wrapper/README.md

 Dependencies: POCO lib', STL

-Not providing any compilation scripts here.

 If you have questions, send me a mail.
 Have fun :)

+Note: Not providing any compilation scripts right now, but might come up with this in the future for this project.